puppetlabs/puppet-specifications/language/resource-api/README.md

-Draft replacement for types and providers
+Draft for new type and provider API

 Hi *,